kadirpekel/algorig/README.md

-# Algorig

-Algorig is a very compact cli tool which tries to ease your Algorand Stateful Smart Contracts development and tooling processes while still providing you all the flexibility.
-It simply utilizes PyTeal and Algorand Python SDK to ensure the smart contract development feels quite native and fluent.

 ## Disclaimer
 This project is in very early stages and not ready for practical use yet.

+# Algorig

+Algorig is a very compact and intuitive cli tool which tries to ease your Algorand smart contract development and tooling while still preserving all the flexibility.
+It simply utilizes PyTeal and Algorand Python SDK to make sure that your smart contract development feels quite native and fluent.

 ## Setup / Installation

 ### Setting up Algorand Sandbox
-Before we get started, we'll need an Algorand Node and KMD services up and running preferably in local environment to able interact with Algorand blockchain and manage our accounts.
+Before we get started, we'll need an Algorand Node containing the Algod and KMD services up and running preferably in local environment to be able to interact with Algorand blockchain and manage our accounts.

-The shortest way to run an Algorand node and KMD indexing services for development purposes is installing a sandboxed Algorand node locally.
-To accomplish this, simply checkout and run the Algorand Sandbox repository by typing the commands below.
+The shortest way to run an Algorand node for development purposes is installing Algorand sandbox locally.
+To accomplish this, simply checkout the Algorand sandbox repository and run it by typing the commands below.

 ```bash
 $ git clone https://github.com/algorand/sandbox.git